Beginner

 Output: Hello, World!
 (LIST automatically spaces items)

-PUT STRING for Precise Control
+PUT EDIT for Precise Control

 HELLO: PROCEDURE OPTIONS(MAIN);